-While market conditions have largely recovered from the events of 2008 and 2009, there have been continuing periods of volatility, some lasting longer than others, including recently as a result of the ongoing effects of the global COVID-19 pandemic starting in 2020.
+While market conditions have largely recovered from the events of 2008 and 2009, there have been continuing periods of volatility, some lasting longer than others, including recently as a result of the effects of the global COVID-19 pandemic starting in 2020.
 Since the Company's IPO in 2007, the Company's common stock has traded both at a premium and at a discount in relation to its net asset value, which is the equivalent of "book value," rather than market or publicly traded value.
-As of the record date of March 6, 2023, the Company's common stock traded at a discount to net asset value per share.
-The possibility that shares of the Company's common stock will continue to trade at a discount from net asset value or trade at premiums that are unsustainable over the long-term are separate and distinct from the risk that the Company's net asset value will decrease.
+As of the record date of March 8, 2024, the Company's common stock traded at [a discount] to net asset value per share.
+The possibility that shares of the Company's net asset value will decrease.
 It is not possible to predict whether any shares of the Company's common stock issued in the future will trade at, above, or below net asset value.